 Deferred revenue arises from payments received in advance of the culmination of the earnings process.
 We have classified deferred revenue expected to be recognized within the next 12 months as a current liability.
 We recognize deferred revenue as revenue in future periods when the applicable revenue recognition criteria have been met.
-The total amounts reported as deferred revenue were \$9.7 million and \$7.6 million for the years ended December 31, 2013 and 2012, respectively.
+The total amounts reported as deferred revenue were \$4.6 million and \$9.7 million for the years ended December 31, 2014 and 2013, respectively.

 Research and development expenses include costs we incur for our own and for our collaborators research and development activities.
 Research and development costs are expensed as incurred.
 These costs consist primarily of salaries and benefits, including associated stock-based compensation, laboratory supplies, facility costs, and applicable overhead expenses of personnel directly involved in the research and development of new technology and products, as well as fees paid to other entities that conduct certain research development activities on our behalf.
 We estimate preclinical study and clinical trial expenses based on the services performed pursuant to the contracts with research institutions and clinical research organizations that conduct and manage preclinical studies and clinical trials on our behalf based on the actual time and expenses incurred by them.
 Further, we accrue expenses related to clinical trials based on the level of patient enrollment and activity according to the related agreement.
 We monitor patient enrollment levels and related activity to the extent reasonably possible and adjust estimates accordingly.
-During 2013 we expensed \$17.0 million for research and development.
-During 2012 and 2011 we expensed \$12.7 million for each of the years for research and development.
+During 2014, 2013 and 2012 we expensed \$18.5 million, \$17.0 million and \$12.7 million, respectively, for research and development.